Do you have “vaginal fat” and want to know how to lose it?

 FUPA is short for “fat upper pubic area.”

-This is the excess fat that is present below your belly button and above your vagina.
+In other words, the FUPA refers to excess fat that is present below your belly button and above your vagina.

-The actual medical terminology for this is “panniculus” or pannus for short.
+The actual medical terminology for this region is “panniculus” or pannus for short.

-To lose fat in your upper pubic area and mons- you have to lower your total body fat percentage.
+To lose fat on your mons, you must lower your total body fat percentage.

-Unfortunately, exercise alone won’t help you lose fat in these areas.
+Unfortunately, exercise won’t help you lose fat in these areas.

 In addition, these areas tend to have stubborn fat cells.
-This means that you may not lose fat from these areas at all, even with weight loss.
+In other words, you MAY NOT lose fat from these areas at all, even with weight loss.

 The best way to decrease your body fat percentage is through your nutrition.